-A limited simulation of the SPITBOL HOST() function (with liberal implementation specific extensions) is included.
+A limited simulation of the SPITBOL HOST() function is included.

-The -INCLUDE file host.sno contains symbolic defines for these (and many other) function codes.
+The -INCLUDE file host.sno contains symbolic defines for these function codes.

 HOST() with no parameters returns a string describing the system the program is running on.
 The string contains three parts, separated by colons.
 The first part describes the physical architecture, the second describes the operating system, and the third describes the language implementation name.
-Example: i386:Darwin 8.11.1:CSNOBOL4 1.2
+Example: i386:FreeBSD 5.1-CURRENT:CSNOBOL4 1.0